 Capital One Arena is in the Chinatown/Penn Quarter neighborhood, home to many great restaurants.
 But not all are suited for the lively Wizards, Caps, and concert crowds.
-These are a few of our favorite pre- and post-game options within a few blocks of the Capital One Arena (formerly known as the Verizon Center).
+These are a few of our favorite pre- and post-game options both in and around the Capital One Arena (formerly known as the Verizon Center).

 Daikaya and Bantam King

 705 Sixth St., NW; 501 G St., NW